NLnetLabs/rotonda/design docs/design-fiq.md

     // `rotoro-stream` is not defined here, but would be a stream
     // of parsed bgp messages.
-    import peer-stream from rotoro-stream for route {
+    import peer-stream from rotoro-stream for route: Route {
         ibgp-dropper.drop-ibgp for route.prefix with AS211321;
         and then {
             global.rib-in.insert_or_replace(route)